-The more people are involved, the more potential there is for an organisation’s voice to be unclear and inconsistent, undermining how it is perceived and how well it serves its audiences.
+The more people are involved, the greater the risk that an organisation’s voice becomes unclear and inconsistent, undermining how it is perceived and how well it serves its audiences.
 Yet we want communications to be dynamic.
 We want to unlock, not suppress the talents of co-workers and collaborators.

 Images&Co has industry-leading expertise in all types of media and environments, including print media, book publishing, packaging and marketing, film and television, animation, web content, exhibitions and public spaces including cities and airports, virtual and immersive environments.
 This enables us to help our clients and partners create effective and connected communications, empowering staff and suppliers to make the best of their contribution in the distinctive voice of the organisation.

 Images&Co is built around the creative partnership of the designer Malcolm Garrett and writer Kasper de Graaf, who began their collaboration on the magazine New Sounds New Styles, which Kasper edited and Malcolm designed.

 In 1983 they established the first of the new wave of design studios in Shoreditch with their company Assorted Images, creating many of the iconic pop culture images of that period (Duran Duran, Culture Club, Peter Gabriel, Simple Minds, Heaven 17 and many others) and experimenting with computer-aided design and early desktop publishing.